TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/typo3cms/GuidesAndTutorials/Index.rst

  - :Title:        :ref:`h2document:start`
    :Category:     Documentation
-   :Description:  If you want to write documentation for an extension, add
+   :Description:  Provides all necessary information about writing documentation.
-                  to the Changelog in the core or contribute to official TYPO3 documenation - the same markup and rendering toolchain is used.
-In this guide, you will find all necessary information about writing documentation.
+                  Explains how to write documentation, either for an TYPO3 extensions, TYPO3 changelog, TYPO3 core, or official TYPO3 Documentation.
+The same markup and rendering toolchain is used in all cases.

  - :Title:        :ref:`rendert3docs:start`
    :Category:     Documentation
    :Description:  How the TYPO3 documentation is rendered.
-You only need this
-                  if you do local rendering.
                   It is currently recommended to go directly to the `docker image
                   <https://github.com/t3docs/docker-render-documentation>`__ for
-                  rendering on Github and read the Readme.
+                  rendering.
+Take a look at the Readme of the project at Github.